unovue/radix-vue/docs/content/guides/namespaced-components.md

 # Namespaced components

-Radix Vue design pattern is to create primitives for each component, and allow user to construct or [compose](./composition) components however they want.
+Reka UI design pattern is to create primitives for each component, and allow user to construct or [compose](./composition) components however they want.

 However, importing all the necessary components 1-by-1 can be quite an effort, and the user might sometimes accidentally leave out an important component.